 Our work today continues to focus on strengthening fistula prevention and treatment in Uganda through the Fistula Care Plus project.
 We are expanding efforts to build community awareness, increasing our emphasis on the integration of family planning services with fistula and maternal health care, and addressing the enormous backlog of women awaiting life-altering fistula repair.

-In addition to seven prevention-only sites, Fistula Care Plus has been working with two private, faith-based hospitals to prevent and repair fistula:
+In addition to thirteen prevention-only sites, Fistula Care Plus has been working with three private, faith-based hospitals and two government-run referral hospitals to prevent and repair fistula:

 Hoima Hospital is a regional referral hospital in western Uganda approximately 140 miles west of Kampala.
 The 280 bed public hospital offers a wide variety of services including a 29 bed maternity ward and an obstetric operating theater where fistula repair occurs.
 Hoima Hospital opened in as a district hospital in 1930, but since 1994 the hospital has served as a regional referral hospital serving 5 districts of Hoima, Buliisa, Kibaale, Kiryandongo and Masindi with a population of approximately 2 million people.
 Hoima Hospital conducts fistula repair outreach, holds concentrated repair sessions, provides family planning services to fistula patients, and conducts refresher training courses.
 With support from Fistula Care, the health facility pioneered the implementation of the mentoring and coaching strategy for fistula surgeons in Uganda.